FohnKJennedy/Power-Calculator/README.md

 # Power-Calculator
-Its quite simple, it takes an exponent (2, 3, 4, or 5) and powers the number you put in,
+Its quite simple, it takes an exponent (2, 3, 4, or 5) and powers the number you put in.
+Please comment how I could optimize this, as I am a beginner programmer.